ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/Embedded.dotnet.markdown

 {PANEL/}

-{PANEL:Prerequisites}
+{PANEL: Prerequisite}

-There is one prerequsite and one recommendation for the Embedded package:
+There is one prerequisite and one recommendation for the Embedded package:

 Prerequsite: